Afrixalus equatorialis

 Afrixalus equatorialis, also known as the Congo banana frog, is a species of frog in the family Hyperoliidae.
-It is found in the central parts of the Congo Basin in the Democratic Republic of the Congo and southeastern Cameroon, and is likely to be found in the Republic of the Congo and the Central African Republic too.
+It is found in the central parts of the Congo Basin in the Democratic Republic of the Congo and south-eastern Cameroon, and is likely to be found in the Republic of the Congo and the Central African Republic as well.
 It might be conspecific with Afrixalus nigeriensis and is closely related to Afrixalus leucostictus.

 Description

 Adult males measure 25–34 mm and adult females 30–38 mm in snout–vent length.
 The dorsal pattern consists of an almost square dark spot.
 This species is quite similar to Afrixalus nigeriensis from West Africa but lacks the dark lumbar band which is almost always present in the latter species.

 The male advertisement call consists of an initial sound and a small number of identical figures with a peak frequency intensity of 2000–2500 Hz, emitted at a rate of 15–20 per second.